vertica/spark-connector/README.md

 The connector supports versions of Spark between 3.0 and 3.1.1.

 The connector supports basic Spark types.
-Complex types are not currently supported.
+Complex types are not currently supported (arrays, maps, structs).